 What to do if Google disapproves your feed - Fixing Errors

 What if you have set up your feed and your campaigns but Google has disapproved of your ads?

 The best thing to do is to fix the issue straight away.

 If you feel that this is no error within the feed, you can request a manual review.
 This can, however, take up to 7 days.
 Once items in the feed have been reviewed and approved, they can begin to show up within 24 hours.

-You may also come across a pre-emptive item disapproval.
-This is where Google have run a manual review of the products and if they find something that doesn’t adhere to the requirements (such as watermarks), you will receive an email asking for the issues to be fixed with examples of products with the issue.
+Note: You may also come across pre-emptive item disapproval.
+This is where Google has run a manual review of the products and if they find something that doesn’t adhere to the requirements (such as watermarks), you will receive an email asking for the issues to be fixed with examples of products with the issue.